x1-labs/tachyon/docs/src/operations/setup-a-validator.md

 ### Solana Catchup

-The `solana catchup` command is a useful tool for seeing how quickly your validator is processing blocks.
+The `x1 catchup` command is a useful tool for seeing how quickly your validator is processing blocks.
 The Solana network has the capability to produce many transactions per second.
 Since your validator is new to the network, it has to ask another validator (listed as a `--known-validator` in your startup